Andrew Cameron’s cellphone rang as he drove to work on March 18. It was 6:30 a.m., the sky beginning to brighten.

 But even streamlined regimens can be challenging, particularly for people who are poor or unstably housed, says Errol Fields.
 The pediatrician and other Johns Hopkins experts are working to cut a diagnosis rate that stubbornly hovers around 50,000 U.S. cases per year, while researchers zero in on strategies that could lead to a cure.

 People with HIV now live long enough for their livers and kidneys to wear out—the damage accelerated by cancer, cirrhosis, hepatitis C and therapies for HIV.
 About 30 percent of people with HIV suffer kidney damage, says nephrologist Derek Fine.
 A transplanted kidney adds years of life and ends uncomfortable and time-consuming dialysis.

 That opportunity would mean a lot to Juliano Innocenti.
 He contracted HIV in 1997, when he was a 17-year-old ballet dancer in New York City.
-He managed to stay healthy by lucking into a study that treated HIV before it became full-blown AIDS, a now-standard protocol.
+He managed to stay healthy by lucking into a study that treated HIV to prevent the clinical progression to AIDS, a now-standard protocol.
 Leaving dance, he worked in HIV prevention programs and fundraising campaigns in the U.S. and overseas.
 He has been an acute care nurse at The Johns Hopkins Hospital since 2014.